mwcproject/mwc-node/doc/mwc_floonet.md

 # Web wallet

-Grin web wallet is compatible with MWC.
+Mwc web wallet is compatible with MWC.
 You can check how set it up [here](https://github.com/cgilliard/mwc/blob/master/doc/web-wallet.md).

 # Mining

-To mine mwc, you will need to download and build the grin miner.
+To mine mwc, you will need to download and build the mwc miner.
 It is 100% compatible with mwc.
-The repository is here: http://www.github.com/mimblewimble/grin-miner.
+The repository is here: http://www.github.com/mimblewimble/mwc-miner.
 Check out the project and build following the instructions in the repository.

 To allow mining you must first enable mining on your full node by editing the following line in your mwc-server.toml file: